 With Charles Schwab, investors can open a brokerage account without a required account minimum and enjoy zero-commission trades on online-listed stocks, ETFs, options and mutual funds.
 The company also offers broker-assisted trades, and traditional, Roth and Rollover IRAs.

-Through Schwab’s Global Account you can trade stocks in 12 foreign markets and 7 local currencies without an account minimum.
+Through Schwab’s Global Account you can trade stocks in 12 foreign markets and eight currencies without an account minimum.
 You also get access to international stock screeners, third-party research and Schwab’s proprietary international equity ratings.
 Aside from self-directed trading options, Schwab also provides automated trading as well as investment planning with an expert advisor.

 Self-directed investors can choose a vast variety of ETFs, including equity and non-equity ETFs from a range of fund companies in the United States.
 Some ETFs options include international ETFs, market-cap index ETFs, bond ETFs and currency ETFs.
 While all U.S. exchange listed ETFs are commission-free, some operating fees may apply to some funds.
 These fees are typically disclosed in the prospectus.